 I don’t know of anybody who was kicked out by their parents for example after coming out to them.
 However, I know a couple of women that have been together for 8 or 9 years but have never introduced their partner to their families and who never came out.
-We assume that the parents secretly know it already but it was never openly talked about.
+We assume that the parents secretly know it already, but it was never openly talked about.

 I also have a friend who comes from a very conservative family and their sister is a psychologist.
 She strongly advised them to start conversion therapy.
-But of course, we lived in a rather liberal bubble in Gdansk, in a city that I consider more open-minded than Warsaw, so things were different than for example in the countryside.
+But of course, we lived in a rather liberal bubble in Gdańsk, in a city that I consider more open-minded than Warsaw, so things were different from for example in the countryside.
 But even in Warsaw, there have been reports that the house of a gay couple was sprayed with a homophobic slur.